blockfrost/blockfrost.dev/docs/overview/plans-and-billing.md

 ![Blockfrost.io plans](/img/frontend_upgrade.png)

-Then update your billing details and click `CONTINUE`.
+Then update your billing details and click **CONTINUE**.

 ![Blockfrost.io plans](/img/frontend_upgrade_details.png)

 :::tip
-If you're EU VAT registered, fill out `VAT` field to be eligible for tax deduction.
+If you're EU VAT registered, fill out VAT field to be eligible for tax deduction.
 :::

 And finally your card.

 ![Blockfrost.io plans](/img/frontend_upgrade_card.png)

-Click `SUBSCRIBE`and you're all set!
+Click **SUBSCRIBE** and you're all set!

 ### Downgrading plan

 You have to be logged in order to perform the downgrade.
-Click `DOWNGRADE` and confirm your payment method.
+Click **Downgrade plan** and confirm your payment method.

-To be able to perform downgrade, make sure the number of your projects is smaller or the size of the new Plan (e.g. 1 in case of FREE and 3 in case of HOBBY).
+To be able to perform downgrade, make sure the number of your projects is smaller or the size of the new Plan (e.g. 1 in case of *STARTER* and 3 in case of *HOBBY*).
 Otherwise, the button for downgrade will not be available.

 ![Blockfrost.io plans](/img/frontend_downgrade.png)